camunda/camunda-docs-manual/content/user-guide/security.md

 # Security Policy

-The security of Camunda BPM takes top priority and is maintained constantly.
+As a core infrastructure component of our customers, the security of Camunda BPM takes top priority and is maintained constantly.

 ## Information Security Stadards

 The security of the areas listed in the next section is ensured based on common industry best practises.
-Thus, the development of Camunda BPM is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) and others.
+Thus, the development of Camunda BPM is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project), [CVSS](https://www.first.org/cvss/) and others.

 ## Organizational Aspects of Security

 ### Roles and Responsibilities

-Dedicated employees respnsible for security related questions. responsible for the establishment, administration, and maintenance of a comprehensive written Information Security Program.
+Camunda's organizational roles include a role dedicated to security employees respnsible for security related questions. responsible for the establishment, administration, and maintenance of a comprehensive written Information Security Program.

 ### Security in context of the Systems Development Life Cycle (“SDLC”)